edgonzalesjr/Detection-Lab/README.md

-# Detection Lab

 ## Objective

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+In this Detection Lab project was designed to create a controlled setting for simulating and identifying cyber attacks.
+Its main objective was to process and analyze logs using a Security Information and Event Management (SIEM) system, generating test data to replicate real-world attack situations.
+This practical experience aimed to enhance knowledge of network security, attack patterns, and defensive measures.

 ### Skills Learned